Scene XIII. Seven Wonders

 "It's a necklace from my village."

 And sometime along the conversation with Mog flying in between them, their curiosity for each other's worn accessory grew and they found themselves drawn closer.
 Serah brushed strands away from his ear to peek if he wore any earrings while Noel examined the golden band's intricate design.
 "I thought for sure you'd wear one," she said while he answered with, "I don't plan to."

 Then she moved onto holding onto his necklace to look at the ornaments; he nearly pulled away when he felt her breathing close.
 Noel steered clear of her necklace, choosing to ignore her choker in favor of the straps that looked like held up her top and leaned over her shoulder to see that the straps intersected at the back.
 He let his head fall forward when she tugged on his necklace closer.
 He pulled one strap and let it smack down on her skin making her jump.
 "Ouch!
 Noel!"

 She glared at him while he massaged her back with his fingers.
 "Sorry, couldn't resist."

 There was a momentary silence and they reached again.

 Next, she held his right hand where black chords wrapped the length of his arm and was thrilled to see more ornaments rooted onto it on his wrist, where the chord finally joined as a single ring around his middle finger.
-With her head bowed, he used his free hand to awkwardly manoeuvre over to where a tie held her hair up.
+With her head bowed, he used his free hand to awkwardly maneuver where a tie held her hair up.
 He twisted the round adornment.
-"This is beautiful, Noel," Serah whispered and he felt her caress the rings and skin, "What's this for?"
+"This is beautiful, Noel," Serah whispered and he felt her caress the rings and skin.
+"What's this for?"

 He shrugged, "To keep my arm steady.
 I'm good with both hands but I rely too much on my right for attacking so I make sure I don't waver an inch in battle."

-"So that metal bracer on your left is kind of a defence?
+"So that metal bracer on your left is kind of a defense?
 I saw that you have bandaged your arm underneath."